N%26R+work5.jpg

 Photos by Frances Tyska

-Our Fringes Series, family clothing scraps laminated inside of handmade abaca sheets, 40” x 32”
+Family clothing scraps laminated inside of handmade abaca sheets, 40” x 32”

-Family Heirloom II, 2022, Crochet clothing from family & friends, 9’ x 4’
+Crochet clothing from family & friends, 9’ x 4’

 This rug is made in collaboration with my Mom.
 After moving into our new apartment, we began to compile clothing we no longer associated with.
 The process of cutting up an article of clothing and stretching it into a long hand knotted strip takes away the personal connection of it once being our clothes.
 The colors in the rug are not just a visual aesthetic, but a direct way to camouflage past versions of ourselves.
 The clothing started to take on formal associations to color symbolism.